 The first time I visited was in December at late afternoon, with the exception of a few swimmers and kayakers there was no one around.

-I've found that winter is the best time to visit, the lake is incredibly still and the cloud/mountain contrast can be exceptional.
-Plus when you have the place to yourself you can maximise your time, take your time and ensure you get the best shot.
+I've found that winter is the best time to visit, the lake can be incredibly still and the cloud/mountain contrast can be exceptional.
+Plus when you have the place to yourself you can take your time and ensure you get the best shot.
 Another advantage from a winter visit is that the Llyn will be full and when the water reaches the shoreline it provides great reflection opportunities.

-I have visited twice at sunrise and despite the 5am alarm I found there was always at least two other photographers which makes it difficult to share the available space and obtain the best composition.
+I have visited many times at sunrise and despite the early alarm I found there was always at least two other photographers which makes it difficult to share the available space and obtain the best composition.

 Lets take a look at composition

-As you can se from the image above, due to the mountains either side of the Llyn and the competing landscape colours, the best composition is achieved by isolating the tree against the sky by lining it up against the valley.
+As you can see from the image, due to the mountains either side of the Llyn and the competing landscape colours, the best composition is achieved by isolating the tree against the sky by lining it up against the valley.

 The image above was taken at a sunrise in March this year and you can see how shallow the Llyn is, this makes obtaining tree reflection shots near impossible.